2003

 Gender and non-discrimination

 In our projects, we collaborate with all our partners and the population.
-Together, we identify and analyze the socio-cultural, economic, and political determinants as well as the cross-subordination relationships that influence health.
+Together, we identify and analyze the socio-cultural, economic, and political determinants as well as the interlinked hierarchical relationships that influence health.
 Our goal is to empower people to take action and assert their rights to health, including sexual and reproductive rights, non-discrimination and equality.